 4 Antique Blow Torch Types & Their Base Values

 Just like other antiques, an antique blow torch’s design changed with fuel, flame, and use.
-And all these innovations translated into four types as follows:
+All these innovations translated into four types as follows:

-Just as the name suggests, gasoline torches come with gas canisters, fillers, and safety valves.
+Just as the name suggests, gasoline torch lamps come with gas canisters, fillers, and safety valves.
 So, you’ll see flared bases, thin brass or steel walls, and pumps for the gas.
 Besides, they also allow you to adjust the flame and flow.
 Generally, they cost about $10 – 80.

 2. Old Kerosene Blow Torch